sentinelsat/sentinelsat/docs/common_issues.rst

 Maybe there are no images for the specified time period, by default ``sentinelsat`` will query the last 24 hours only.

-.. rubric:: My search just quits or I got a warning describing my query complexity.
+.. rubric:: I get the warning 'The query string is too long and will likely cause a bad DHuS response'.

-Have you checked your query length?
-It might be that your query is too complex or specific, causing the library to behave poorly.
-A suggestion in this case would be to create a query with fewer parameters.
+The query sent to the DHuS server is too complex and will likely fail.
+You can counter this by decreasing the query length by removing parameters or simplifying your polygon, i.e. remove vertices or decrease coordinate precision after the decimal point.

 .. rubric:: Anything else?